flyteorg/flytesnacks/cookbook/docs/getting_started/optimizing_tasks.md

 These tasks assume that we're going to use the {ref}`pyflyte register <getting_started_pyflyte_register>` command to register these tasks, since these static images will not contain the code that we defined above.
-Using `pyflyte register` ensures that `get_data` and `train_model` are zipped up and Flyte has access to it when they're exectued on a Flyte backend.
+Using `pyflyte register` ensures that `get_data` and `train_model` are zipped up and Flyte has access to it when they're executed on a Flyte backend.

 ```{important}